chargingthefuture/supportmatch/replit.md

-# Support Match - TI Accountability Network
+# Support Match - A TI Accountability Network

 ## Overview

-TI Partners is a web-based accountability partnership matching system designed to create safe, supportive relationships for personal growth and accountability.
-The application facilitates month-long partnerships between users with similar preferences and goals, providing a structured environment for mutual support while maintaining user safety through comprehensive reporting and exclusion mechanisms.
+Support Match is a web-based accountability matching system designed to create safe, supportive relationships for personal growth and accountability.
+The application facilitates month-long matches between users with similar preferences and goals, providing a structured environment for mutual support while maintaining user safety through comprehensive reporting and exclusion mechanisms.

-The system operates on a matching algorithm that considers user preferences, gender compatibility, and mutual exclusions to create meaningful partnerships.
-Each partnership includes built-in messaging capabilities, progress tracking, and safety features to ensure a positive experience for all participants.
+The system operates on a matching algorithm that considers user preferences, gender compatibility, and mutual exclusions to create meaningful matches.
+Each match includes built-in messaging capabilities and safety features to ensure a positive experience for all participants.

 ## User Preferences